 15.4.6.2.2 During Intervals When Scarcity Pricing Rule “B” Applies

-During any interval in which the ISO is using scarcity pricing rule “B” to calculate LBMPs under Section 17.1.1.3 of Attachment B to this ISO Services Tariff, and Section 16.1.1.3 of Attachment J to the ISO OATT, the real-time market clearing prices for some Operating Reserves products may be recalculated in light of the Lost Opportunity Costs of Resources scheduled to provide Spinning Reserve and synchronized 30-Minute Reserve in order to satisfy Eastern Operating Reserve requirements in the manner described below.
+During any interval in which the ISO is using scarcity pricing rule “B” to calculate LBMPs under Section 17.1.2.3 of Attachment B to this ISO Services Tariff, the real-time market clearing prices for some Operating Reserves products may be recalculated in light of the Lost Opportunity Costs of Resources scheduled to provide Spinning Reserve and synchronized 30-Minute Reserve in order to satisfy Eastern Operating Reserve requirements in the manner described below.
 The ISO shall also consider the Lost Opportunity Costs of Resources providing lower quality Operating Reserves to ensure that the requirements of Section 15.4.4.3 of this Rate Schedule are not violated.
 Specifically:

 The Eastern Spinning Reserve market clearing price shall be the higher of: (i) the highest Lost Opportunity Cost of any provider of Eastern Spinning Reserve or Eastern synchronized 30-Minute Reserve that is scheduled by RTD and is not located on Long Island; and (ii) the original market clearing price calculated under Section 15.4.6.1 above.